 Companies that do business overseas may be required to submit different types of financial documents and adhere to a different set of reporting guidelines.
 One example is the International Financial Reporting Standards, which includes profiles for 166 jurisdictions, including the European Union.
 Another is Form 20-F, which is required for foreign-based businesses that report to the SEC when doing business in the United States.

 Navigating all these obligations can be challenging for a business of any size.
-With the right financial reporting software, however, the process can be streamlined and made much easier.
+With best practices and the right financial reporting software, however, the process can be streamlined and made much easier.
 To learn more about what DFIN’s solutions can do for you, get in touch with us today.